 d) Report of the financial officer or the chief management official.

-e) Report of the supervisory committee.
+e) Report of the credit committee, if there is one.

 g) Unfinished business.

 h) New business other than elections.

-j) To the extent consistent with these bylaws, all meetings of the members will be conducted according to Robert's Rules of Order.
-No motions are permitted from the floor of the annual meeting.
+k) To the extent consistent with these bylaws, the board will conduct all meetings of the members will be according to Robert's Rules of Order, latest edition.
 The order of business for the annual meeting may vary from the suggested order, provided it includes all required items and complies with the rules of procedure adopted by the credit union.
+No motions are permitted from the floor of the annual meeting.Section 5.
+Quorum

 ARTICLE V. ELECTIONS